LGBTQ

 The age of consent is sixteen for everyone.

-Before you have sex, you need to know about safer sex, consent and the law.
 You should still know about how to use contraception to avoid STIs and pregnancy, even if this is not a concern in your current relationship.
 This will help you support friends, and be ready if a future partner is opposite sex or trans.

 Respect and Relationships

-When a young person starts having relationships, there is a risk of abuse.
-Young people who are LGBTQ+, like all young people, may also be at risk of child sexual exploitation.
+Young people who are LGBTQIA+, like all young people, may also be at risk of child sexual exploitation.

 At any age, respect in relationships is really important.
 Learn to spot the signs of Domestic Abuse and coercive control and insist on respect.